 The marriage ended in divorce.

 According to his sister Anna, Frederick enlisted in the army and joined the cavalry, serving as a cook, chef and baker.
-He is said to have been stationed in Hawaii for six years (though it does not seem possible, chronologically, for him to have been there that long) and afterwards in Arizona and New Mexico during the bandit troubles on the Mexican border.
+He is said to have been stationed in Hawaii for some years and afterwards in Arizona and New Mexico during the bandit troubles on the Mexican border.

 Frederick is known to have served as a sergeant in the U.S. Marine Corps from August 2, 1916 to April 5, 1919.
 Whether this service was identical or in addition to the service cited above is uncertain.